Tommie Sunshine: Career

 In 2007, Sunshine released a compilation album on the Ultra Records label as part of their dance compilation CD series titled Ultra.Rock Remixed containing some of his most popular remixes.
 The follow-up mix CD, Relax This Won't Hurt, was released October 2008.
 In 2008, he remixed Yoko Ono's new version of "Give Peace a Chance" for a 12" on Twisted, which reached the number 1 position on Billboard's Hot Dance Club Play Chart.
 He re-affiliated himself with "Mindless Self Indulgence," remixing their hit song from their "If" album, "Never Wanted to Dance".

 In 2010, Sunshine remixed Amanda Lear's new single "I'm Coming Up".
 Two years later, he created a megamix of Katy Perry hit singles: "Teenage Dream", "California Gurls", "The One That Got Away", "Last Friday Night (T.G.I.F.)", "E.T." and "Firework".
 Named "Tommie Sunshine's Megasix Smash-Up", it was featured on Teenage Dream: The Complete Confection.

 Tommie Sunshine was also involved in the music production for Konami's 2008 Dance Dance Revolution video game, DDR X. He contributed two of his new songs, along with his "Brooklyn Fire Re-Touch" mix of Wine Red by The Hush Sound.
-Sunshine would continue to contribute original compositions for the series' later installments on the Nintendo Wii, as well as the DDR 2013 and DDR 2014 arcade releases.
+Sunshine would continue to contribute original compositions for the series' later installments on the Wii, as well as the DDR 2013 and DDR 2014 arcade releases.